 We probably all know that sugar is bad for us.
 We deem it as a treat food and naturally try to limit the amount we consume to prevent gaining weight.
 But what you might not know is how much sugar can be found in everyday food items.

 It was at this point I started to find it everywhere.
 It was in healthy snack bars, bliss balls, my favourite granolas and even my savoury snacks.
-More worryingly sugar appeared highest in most of the labels I read; meaning it was the largest ingredient.
+More worryingly I discovered sugar was frequently the largest ingredient.

 So how does sugar increase our chances of breakouts?